MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-throttling-effects.md

   :::image type="content" source="media/activator-throttling-effects/activator-throttling-emails.png" alt-text="Screenshot shows a sample email sent to a customer explaining the stage three throttling.":::

-- Banners inform users about the exceeded capacity and rejected interactive and background operations:
+- Banners inform users about the exceeded capacity and rejected interactive and background operations.

 ## Recover from overload situations